VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 Handling data
 *************

 As you saw in the previous section, objects are where results and numbers are stored.
 Data you assess is no different, it is only bigger.
-As discussed in Chapter XX, variables are the basis of assessing behavior and multiple variables are combined into datasets.
+As discussed in an earlier chapter, variables are the basis of assessing behavior and multiple variables are combined into datasets.

 R is extremely rarely used to manually input any data.
 Most of the time it is either imported from a program you used to assess your experimental data (e.g. from Psychopy), downloaded from a provider you used for assessing data online (from Limesurvey, Unipark, or something similar) or transferred from a different source of data storage (e.g. from an Excel-Sheet).
 Nevertheless, knowing how data can be created in R can be an incredible help to understanding how data is structured, when it comes from somewhere else.

 One more important thing before we continue.
 In case you were testing all of the previous commands directly in the console, I would like to remind you that we have a script open.
 This should be used for writing down and commenting the code from this exercise.
 Do not forget to regularly save it, as you would any other work in progress.
 You can copy-paste the commands from the following sections into your script, give them a descriptive comment and execute them right from the editor.
 Just select the row you would like to execute and hit the Run button.
-You can also use the Ctrl + Enter shortcut (Cmd + Enter on Macs).
+You can also use the :kbd:`Ctrl + Enter` shortcut (:kbd:`Cmd + Enter` on Macs).

 Vectors
 =======